They Say Automation Increases Test Coverage, But What is Test Coverage Exactly?

 As you can see, Criterion 3 includes 2, which includes 1 (the relationship is transitive as number 3 includes number 1.
 If we design a test case for criterion number 3, it should also cover the first two criteria.
 For testing software, the criteria usually include the various paths, conditions, statements, functions, etc. within a program.

 Well, imagine you ditched the broom and replaced it with a super speedy robot.
-You would manage to clean the floors faster and miss less spots, also allowing you to focus on more important things while it does the work for you.
+You would manage to clean the floors faster and miss fewer spots, also allowing you to focus on more important things while it does the work for you.

 More automation = More coverage.